project-bluebird/docs/_sources/intro/install.md

  ## Running from Source

  #### 2.1 BlueBird and BlueSky
 To run Bluebird with BlueSky from source, first clone both repos.
+You will need Python > 3.7 to run this.

 ```bash
 git clone https://github.com/project-bluebird/bluesky.git